OSGConnect/tutorial-matlab-HelloWorld/README.md

 The file `hello_world` is the compiled binary file. `run_hello_world.sh` is the script file that executes the binary. `mccExcludedFiles.log` is the log file and `readme.txt` contains the information about the compilation process.

-## Running the standalone binary applications on OSG
+## Running standalone binary applications on OSG

 To see whats available on OSG: